constantinchik/nvim-config/ReadMe.md

 // TODO: Replace bufferline with tabufline
 // TODO: Setup comments better (leader + /)
 // TODO: Auto-session does not work
-// TODO: Move some of the CHAD remaps
 // TODO: Neotree vs nvim tree
 // TODO: Copilot does not seem to work...
 // TODO: Learn fugitive to not use git cli outside of nvim